-My name is Hannah King, I’m a renter, student, and daughter of a single mother.
-My father was a construction worker, and my mother is a healthcare worker and proud member of 1199SEIU.
+My name is Hannah King.
+I’m a renter, student, and daughter of a single mother.
+My father was a construction worker, and my mother is a healthcare worker and proud union member.
 I understand the struggles so many of my Ward 8 neighbors face because I’ve lived them myself.
-I’m running for City Council to be a representative leader that listens and is responsive, is thoughtful in their approach to solving complex problems, and, frankly, just puts real progress before politics as usual.
+I’m running for City Council to be a representative leader that listens and is responsive, is thoughtful in my approach to solving complex problems, and puts real progress before politics as usual.

-As a community organizer, I have built teams that have registered over 500 new voters and have had the opportunity to serve on the BTV Low Barrier Homeless Shelter Advisory Board where I led supply and donation drives for our neighbors experiencing houselessness.
-As well as working to strengthen relationships between students and long-term Burlington residents by creating a pen pal program to encourage productive dialogue within Ward 8.
-I’ve also worked closely with my neighbors and university leaders to de-escalate problematic situations in our student dense neighborhoods.
+As a community organizer, I’ve built teams that registered over 500 new voters, worked to strengthen relationships between students and long-term Burlington residents by creating a pen pal program to encourage productive dialogue within Ward 8, and worked closely with neighbors and university leaders to de-escalate problematic situations in our student-dense neighborhoods.

 My Ward 8 neighbors deserve a counselor who is willing to fight with and for them.
 Someone who sticks around even when circumstances get tough.
 Over the last five years, I’ve proven to be that person.
 I’m prepared to serve.